bchagan/hbase-phoenix-examples/README.md

 - How to query data in HBase via Phoenix in Java

 The webapp is simple.
 It contains a menu item for each operation listed above.
-When you click the menu item, the webapp actually performs the operation and in response, you the actual code that you need to implement the operation is printed to the screen.
+When you click the menu item, the webapp actually performs the operation and in response, the actual code that you need to implement the operation is printed to the screen.

 <img src="images/sample.png" />